joachimdalen/azdevops-auto-state/marketplace/raw/README.md

 ![rule-editor](marketplace/docs/images/rule-editor.png)

+## Features

+- Rule based editor for defining when states should update
+- Recursive updating of parent work items
+- Rule tester to see how rules work and what work items will be updated

 ## Activating the extension

 For this extension to work properly there are a few steps that needs to be taken after installing: